- Brightwork Research & Analysis delivers information that can’t be found elsewhere else.

 We are focused on measuring accuracy, as you can see in the article A Study of SAP Accuracy.
 And in the article A Study into John Appleby’s HANA Accuracy.
 And what we find is that the typical accuracy of SAP and Oracle, Gartner and Forrester, and all the SAP and Oracle consulting firms, as well as the IT media, is extremely low.

 Covering SAP and Oracle and Other Vendors

-We recently completed our Oracle research review which you can read about at the article The Oracle Investor Intelligence Highlights.
+We recently completed our Oracle research review, which you can read about in the article The Oracle Investor Intelligence Highlights.
 We broke the story around Oracle’s co-location issue with its cloud offering in the article The Problem with Oracle Cloud and Colocation.

 SAP has required that companies sign an NDA as part of implementing S/4HANA.
 We learned of this from several SAP customers.
 This is a highly unusual step taken by SAP.
 And it brings up interesting questions as to why.
 We cannot confirm that all S/4HANA projects operate under an NDA, only that some do.